Learning Generative Models for Lumped Rainfall-Runoff Modeling: Numerical Experiments and Results

 \subsubsection{Results}

-The predictive performance of the model instances derived by optimizing the latent vector values is shown in Figure \ref{fig_generative_vs_lumped}.
-The median test KGE scores were 0.725 and 0.808 for the CAMELS and CAMELS-CH catchments, respectively.
-The median KGE score of the CAMELS catchments was comparable to previous deep learning studies that learned model instances directly from the data, e.g., \citeA{Botterill2023} and \citeA{Li2022}.
-Figure \ref{fig_generative_vs_lumped}a also compares the performances of the model instances created using the generative model and 36 conventional lumped model classes.
-With the exception of the bottom 10\% of model instances, the generative model-based model instances generally performed better than those derived from any of the lumped model classes.
+The predictive performance of the generative model in out-of-sample testing scenarios is shown in Figure \ref{fig_generative_vs_lumped}.
+The median test KGE scores were 0.722 and 0.752 for the CAMELS and CAMELS-DE catchments, respectively.
+Notably, the median KGE score for the CAMELS catchments was comparable to previous deep learning studies conducted in a regional modeling setting (i.e., training and evaluating the model on the same set of catchments), such as those by \citeA{Botterill2023} and \citeA{Li2022}.

+Figure \ref{fig_generative_vs_lumped}a shows a comparison between the predictive performance of the generative model and 36 types of conventional process-based lumped models on the 559 CAMELS catchments.
+The generative model generally outperformed these conventional lumped models, with the exception of the bottom 10\% of the catchments.

-The performance of the generative model based-instances of the CAMELS catchments was compared to their counterparts derived using the conventional lumped models, and their ranking is shown in Figure \ref{fig_rank_histogram}.
-The generative model-based instances ranked in the top 1, top 3, and top 10 for 43.5\%, 51.9\%, and 67.4\% of the catchments, respectively.
-However, these models can have very low rankings in some catchments.
+For each CAMELS catchment, the performance of the generative model was compared to the corresponding lumped models, and the ranking of the generative model is shown in Figure \ref{fig_rank_histogram}.
+The generative model ranked in the top 1, top 3, and top 10 for 44.0\%, 53.1\%, and 69.8\% of the catchments, respectively.
+However, it is important to note that these models can have very poor rankings in some catchments, indicating variability in performance across different regions.

-The generative model-based instance of each CAMELS catchment was compared to the best of the 36 corresponding lumped model instances in Figure \ref{fig_best_lump_vs_generative}.
-A relatively weak positive correlation (Pearson correlation coefficient $r=0.326$) can be observed between the KGE scores of the two sets of model instances.
-In some catchments, the generative model-based instances performed significantly worse than the best lumped model instances, as indicated by the large negative KGE values.
-The KGE values of the best lumped model instances were rarely negative.
+The prediction accuracy of the generative model for each of the 559 CAMLES catchments was compared to the best of the corresponding 36 types of lumped models, as shown in Figure \ref{fig_best_lump_vs_generative}.
+A weak to moderate positive correlation (Pearson correlation coefficient \(r=0.450\)) was observed between the KGE score of the two sets of models.
+In some catchments, the generative model performed significantly worse than the best lumped models, as indicated by negative KGE scores.
+Notably, the KGE scores of the best lumped models were rarely negative, highlighting their relative robustness in these scenarios.

+The spatial distribution pattern of test KGE score for the generative model at the CAMELS catchments is shown in Figure \ref{fig_KGE_map}a.
+The model generally shows good predictive performance in the Pacific Mountain Systems and Appalachian Highlands regions, which correspond to the west and east coasts of the US.
+According to \citeA{Knoben2019b}, a KGE score of \(\mbox{KGE}=1-\sqrt{2}\approx-0.414\) is achieved when mean streamflow is used as a predictor.
+Catchments with \(\mbox{KGE}\leq-0.414\) were predominantly found in the Interior Plains, Rocky Mountain System, and Intermontane Plateaus, which are located in the central and western US.